zolotas4/VersionControlLecture/README.md

 Version Control
 ===============

-Repository for Version Control lecture for University of York's SEPR module.
+Repository for Version Control lecture for University of York's Department of Computer Science.

-Lecture is being held on 17-18 Oct 2019.
+Lecture is being held in October 2020.

 © The slides and the practical session are inspired by Jose Calderon's work.
 Images are taken from wikimedia and pixabay and are labelled as free for reuse.